-Any additional infractions beyond third offense will result in immediate ineligibility for participation for a duration to be determined by administration.
+Any additional infractions beyond the third offense will result in immediate ineligibility for participation.

-A written warning with conditions may be an option for first time (cumulative) violations that are minor in nature as determined by administration.
+A written warning with conditions may be an option for first time violations that are minor in nature as determined by administration.
 Such minor infractions would include situations when the student-athlete is present but not proven to be participating in a violation of the code of conduct.
 Written warning with conditions may not be an option in situations where the violation is also a violation of law.